I’m recreating Chicken with Walnuts, a childhood favorite homemade take-out recipe and it tastes just like I remember!

 Whenever we wanted to cook some good Chinese food, we would pull that cookbook out.
 It had everything you could imagine and then some.
 We made hot and sour soup, egg rolls, date filled wontons, kung pao chicken, beef with broccoli, lemon chicken, egg drop soup, dumplings, and even almond cookies.
 I’m telling you, our house could smell like the best Chinese place in town when we were cooking up a storm from that little yellow cook.

-This recipe is one of my favorites that we used to make from that cookbook.
+This Chicken with Walnuts recipe is one of my favorites that we used to make from that cookbook.
 Okay.
 I have to confess something to y’all, and I know I’ve said this before.
 I was very picky growing up.
 I mean, to the point that when I saw all the “things” that went into hot and sour soup, I wouldn’t touch it.
 I was an egg drop girl after seeing tree ears.
 It was moo goo gai pan or beef with broccoli for me growing up.

 But since Mom and Dad were persistent in getting me to eat all of these dishes, I love all of them and look back fondly on all the time we spent making them in the kitchen.
 To date, my hands down fave is mu shu pork with those little pancakes.
 I do not like the hoisin, but I’ll eat my weight in the pork and vegetable mixture.
 Next is probably General Tsaos.
 I can also kill a bowl of hot and sour and dumplings.